Aliases for C2 Gene

 GeneCards Summary for C2 Gene

-C2 (Complement Component 2) is a Protein Coding gene.
-Diseases associated with C2 include C2 Deficiency and Macular Degeneration, Age-Related, 14, Reduced Risk Of.
-Among its related pathways are Immune response Lectin induced complement pathway and Immune System.
-GO annotations related to this gene include serine-type endopeptidase activity.
-An important paralog of this gene is ENSG00000244255.
+C2 (Complement C2) is a Protein Coding gene.
+Diseases associated with C2 include Complement Component 2 Deficiency and Macular Degeneration, Age-Related, 14.
+Among its related pathways are Creation of C4 and C2 activators and Complement and coagulation cascades.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
+An important paralog of this gene is CFB.

 UniProtKB/Swiss-Prot for C2 Gene

 Component C2 which is part of the classical pathway of the complement system is cleaved by activated factor C1 into two fragments: C2b and C2a.
 C2a, a serine protease, then combines with complement factor C4b to generate the C3 or C5 convertase.